lucyzhangzhang/Bio720/Dec_01_2018/Simulation_assignment.md

 ## [1] 0.065
 ```

-* Changing the slope to 0, and checking the proportion of p-values less than 0.5
+* Changing the slope to 0, and checking the proportion of p-values less than 0.05
+* A slope of 0 results in an evenly distributed set of values from 0 to 1 because there is no correlation in the linear model.
+If the slope is set to a value closet to 1, then more points will be in the > 0.05 bin

 ```r